oceanumeric/oceanumeric.github.io/docs/_blog/activation-functions.md

 <div class='figure'>
     <img src="/images/blog/activation-funs-2.png"
-         alt="Pytorch autograd illustration"
+         alt="Pytorch autograd illustration" class = "zoom-img"
          style="width: 90%; display: block; margin: 0 auto;"/>
     <div class='caption'>
-        <span class='caption-label'>Figure 2.</span> The histogram of the gradient for different activation functions.
+        <span class='caption-label'>Figure 2.</span> The histogram of the gradient for different activation functions (you can zoom in to see the details).
     </div>
 </div>